Digital artwork by Adam Ferriss

 "Yes, figliolo.
 And so did you."

-The boy pushes his father and turns away subtly, as if to tell him that the joke isn't funny.
+The boy pushes his father and turns away subtly, as if to tell him the joke isn't funny.

 "I'm telling the truth, Angelo."